carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 > {: .solution}
 {: .challenge}

-This dendrogram shows similarities/differences in distances between data points.
+A dendrogram, such as the one generated in Challenge 1, shows similarities/differences in distances between data points.
-Each leaf of the dendrogram represents one of the 20 data points.
-These leaves fuse into branches as the height increases.
+Each vertical line at the bottom of the dendogram ('leaf') represents one of the 20 data points.
+These leaves fuse into fewer vertical lines ('branches') as the height increases.
 Observations that are similar fuse into the same branches.
 The height at which any two data points fuse indicates how different these two points are.
 Points that fuse at the top of the tree are very different from each other compared with two